 Present Scenario of Indian Agriculture and Allied Activities

-recent trends, major challenges in agriculture measures to enhance viability of agriculture.
+Recent trends, major challenges in agriculture measures to enhance viability of agriculture.
 Factors of Production in agriculture; Agricultural Finance and Marketing; Impact of Globalization on Indian Agriculture and issues of Food Security; Concept and Types of Farm Management.

 Concept of Rural Area, Structure of the Indian Rural Economy- Importance, and role of the rural sector in India- Economic, Social and Demographic Characteristics of the Indian rural economy, causes of Rural Backwardness.